American Indians in Oklahoma

 Ottawa Tribe of Oklahoma

 The Ottawa Tribe originated in the Great Lakes area of North America; Ontario, Canada, and the state of Michigan.
-The Ottawa Tribe settled in the northeastern area of Oklahoma Territory in 1867.
+The Ottawa Tribe settled in the northeastern area of Indian Territory in 1867.
 The Ottawa were known as traders, particularly with the French.
 They wore buckskin clothing and lived in wikis (wigwams).
-The Ottawa language is from the Anishinabemowin language family.
+The Ottawa language is from the Anishinaabemowin language family.

-The Ottawa Tribal Seal: The evergreen tree (which symbolizes the Tree of Life) and grass knoll recall their origins in the Northeast Woodlands while the canoe symbolizes their trading skills.
-The war club beside the tree is a weapon the Ottawa used for combat and hunting, and the Otter refers to the clan that most Ottawa descended from.
-The water the canoe floats on is symbolic as the source of all life.
+The tribal seal includes an evergreen tree, which symbolizes the Tree of Life, and grass knoll recalling the tribe’s origins in the Northeast Woodlands, while the canoe represents their trading skills.
+The war club was used by the Ottawa in combat and hunting, and the otter refers to the clan that most Ottawa descended from.
+The water is a symbol of the source of all life.

 One of the most distinguished Ottawa chiefs was Pontiac.
 He was responsible for rebelling against the British in the 1762–1763.